OCEAN BIODIVERSITY EXPLORERS

-The Ocean Sciences Centre and its partner the Oceans Learning Partnership are pleased to invite high school science classes to participate in a one-day, hands-on lab program.
+The Ocean Sciences Centre and its partner the Oceans Learning Partnership (OLP) are pleased to invite high school science classes to participate in a one-day, hands-on lab program.
 The program is an excellent opportunity to introduce students to the diversity of life in the oceans, to discuss adaptations and excite students about marine science!
 The program was designed to complement the at-sea field program offered by Oceans Learning Partnership, and was piloted in fall 2013 with Biology 2201 and Science 1206 students and received very positive feedback from teachers and students.

 Participating classes will rotate through four learning stations, during which they will: